davbeck/TURecipientBar/README.md

 - `recipientsBar.delegate`: Connect the `recipientsBar`'s delegate to the `TURecipientsDisplayController`.

 You will also need to keep a reference to `TURecipientsDisplayController` or it will be deallocated.

+**For iOS 7**, you will need to set `automaticallyAdjustsScrollViewInsets = NO` for the view controller the recipient bar is in.
+If you don't, it will cause the recipient bar (which is a subclass of `UIScrollView`) to behave erratically.
+I am looking into these issues to remove this requirement, and this may actually be a bug in iOS 7.

 ## Customization